Real-time Updating of Dynamic Social Networks for COVID-19 Vaccination Strategies: Introduction

 \section{Introduction}

-The world is still in the middle of a pandemic involving COVID-19.
+The world is still in the midst of the COVID-19 pandemic.
 The World Health Organization (WHO) and partners are working together on the response, tracking the pandemic, providing recommendations on critical steps, delivering necessary medical supplies to those in need and, finally, racing for the development and introduction of safe and reliable vaccines.
 Every year, vaccines save millions of lives.
 Vaccines work to identify and fend off the viruses and bacteria they attack by training and preparing the body's natural defences, the immune system.
-If the body is eventually exposed to such disease-causing germs, the body is ready to kill them instantly, avoiding illness.
-More than 50 vaccine candidates for COVID-19 are currently in trials\footnote{\url{https://www.who.int/publications/m/item/draft-landscape-of-covid-19-candidate-vaccines}}.
-And several have already been distributed in all countries to protect individuals.
-No other vaccine in the human history is so eagerly anticipated since until now no drugs are demonstrated to be available to treat COVID-19.
-Different types of vaccines are put into supply and recently started to be used \cite{Mullard2020}, such as AstraZeneca, Pfizer, Moderna and Gamaleya.
-Until February 7th 2021, over ten millions vaccine doses have been already administered in the United Kingdom.
-Since the vaccination capacity is still limited until now, people who are most at risk, such as healthcare workers and aged population \cite{Mills2021}, are given priority.
-In fact, vaccination strategies play an essential role in preventing the rapid diffusion of COVID-19 pandemic, especially with the recent delay of vaccine delivery\footnote{\url{https://www.bbc.co.uk/news/world-europe-55771223}}.
-Clustering analysis is investigated following transmission cascades in local social communities.
-Among all connecting clusters, special attention has been given to educational settings, including high schools and universities \cite{Ismail2020}.
+If the body is eventually exposed to such disease-causing germs, it is ready to kill them instantly, avoiding illness.
+By the end of July 2021, nearly 300 vaccine candidates for COVID-19 are currently in trials\footnote{\url{https://www.who.int/publications/m/item/draft-landscape-of-covid-19-candidate-vaccines}}, and several of them, such as AstraZeneca, Pfizer, Moderna and Gamaleya, have already been distributed in all countries to protect individuals.
+No other vaccine in human history has been so eagerly anticipated, especially given that until now no drugs are demonstrated to be available to treat COVID-19.
+By July 30th 2021, almost or above $50\%$ of the population has been fully vaccinated in North America and European countries, including the USA($50.2\%$), the UK($57.2\%$) and Canada($59.6\%$).
+However in some less developed nations the vaccination rate is worryingly low such as India($7.6\%$) and Peru($14.7\%$), both having experienced a major COVID crisis recently.
+Since the vaccination capacity in these countries remains limited until now, people who are most at risk, such as healthcare workers and older population \cite{Mills2021}, are given priority \cite{kumar2021strategy}.
+The effectiveness of the current vaccinations in addressing newly developed virus variants (e.g.,B.1.617.2 (Delta) and C.37 (Lambda)) has also been challenged~\cite{lopez2021effectiveness}, leading to the possibility of requiring new vaccinations or doses\footnote{\url{https://www.gov.uk/government/publications/long-term-evolution-of-sars-cov-2-26-july-2021}}.
+Vaccination strategies play an essential role in preventing the rapid diffusion of COVID-19.
+Clustering analysis has investigated transmission cascades in local social communities.
+Among all connecting clusters, particular attention has been given to educational settings, including high schools and universities \cite{Ismail2020}.
 Much effort has been devoted to maintaining the possibility of face-to-face teaching during the pandemic.
-On the other hand, thousands of clusters and outbreaks of COVID-19 have been reported in educational establishments.
-Hence, finding an optimal vaccination strategy for students and staff become vital to protect children and young people. \\
+However thousands of clusters and outbreaks of COVID-19 have been reported in educational establishments.
+As mentioned in \cite{kumar2021strategy}, the Delta variant has become the dominant strain in the UK, spreading rapidly in schools since May 2021.
+Hence, finding an optimal vaccination strategy for students and staff has become vital to protecting children and young people since many countries, including India and the UK, plan to reopen colleges and schools, either in full or in part, from September 2021.\\